phylum-dev/documentation/docs/package_firewall/pypi.md

-# PyPI Package Firewall
+# PyPI Package Manager

-The PyPI package firewall is based on Python's [Simple repository API].
+Phylum for PyPI is based on Python's [Simple repository API].

 [Simple repository API]: https://packaging.python.org/en/latest/specifications/simple-repository-api/

 ## Configuration

-All configuration options will require a Phylum API key, since Phylum's package firewall requires authentication.
+All configuration options will require a Phylum API key, since Phylum requires authentication.
 You can find out how to generate one in our [API Keys documentation].

 In the following examples, all API keys will be represented as